 Walking out of Darkness, May 2019

 On Saturday May 18th, staff, family, friends and supporters of Open Door took part in ‘Walking out of Darkness’ – a 10 mile sponsored walk along the banks of the river Thames.
 The annual event aims to increase mental health awareness and suicide prevention and to end stigma and discrimination.
-There’s still time to donate at our fundraising page.

 Or, you could take part in another challenge event, like Jo Riordan who ran the Paris Marathon for us.